SciML/HighDimPDE.jl/README.md

 - Han, J., Jentzen, A., E, W., Solving high-dimensional partial differential equations using deep learning. [arXiv](https://arxiv.org/abs/1707.02568) (2018)

 ## Acknowledgements
-`HighDimPDE.jl` is inspired from Sebastian Becker's scripts in Python, TensorFlow and C++.
-Pr.
-Arnulf Jentzen largely contributed to the theoretical developments of the solver algorithms implemented.
+The author thanks Sebastian Becker for fruitful discussion on the implementation of `HighDimPDE.jl`.